cb-ci/ci-migration/README.md

 # Steps: Casc approach

 * Export a list of installed plugins from teh legacy Controller
-* convert the list to plugins.yaml
+* convert the list to `plugins.yaml`
-* Install JCasC on the legacy Controller
+* Install the [JCasC](https://github.com/jenkinsci/configuration-as-code-plugin) Plugin on the legacy Controller
-* Export jenkins.yaml from legacy Controller
+* Export `jenkins.yaml` from legacy Controller
-* Bake a casc bundle with the plugins and jenkins yaml
+* Bake a [casc bundle](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-controller/create-bundle), including the `plugins,yaml` and `jenkins yaml`
-* review the jenkins.yaml, optimize/clean it
+* review the `jenkins.yaml` , optimize/clean it
 * Create a new controller from casc bundle
 See example: TODO